leobago/fti/scripts/ckpt_processor/README.md

 # FTI Checkpoints Processor

 This program allows to read FTI's checkpoints from an external Python script. \

-Input
+Input \
 config_file			: FTI's configuration file \
 rank_id    			: Id of rank \
 level(optional)     : FTI' level (1, 2, 3, 4) \
-					 if not provided, read from last checkpoints.
+					 if not provided, read from last checkpoints. \
-Output: application data in CSV format.
+Output: Application data in CSV format.

 This is an initial version of FTI's Checkpoint Processor.